 EU counter-terrorism law opens door to discrimination and human rights abuses

-Brussels, 30 November 2016 – The EU Directive on combating terrorism adopted today by the EU Council runs the risk of undermining fundamental rights and having a disproportionate and discriminatory impact on ethnic and religious communities.
+Brussels, 16 February 2017 – The EU Directive on combating terrorism which was adopted by the European Parliament today runs the risk of undermining fundamental rights and having a disproportionate and discriminatory impact on ethnic and religious communities.

 For instance in France, since the state of emergency was declared after the November 2015 Paris attacks, human rights NGOs have reported 3,594 raids on houses, mosques and prayer halls as well as house arrests, resulting in 6 criminal investigations for terrorism and only one ongoing trial.
 In the United Kingdom, surveillance cameras are placed in so-called Muslim areas and social workers are required to denounce ‘radical’ behaviour.
 Many innocent Muslims are targeted mainly on the basis of their religious practice, with no evidence pointing to their involvement in any criminal act.

 In addition, the legislative process for adopting the directive was extremely problematic.
 It was rushed through behind closed doors without any human rights impact assessment or any consideration for civil society’s input.

 Tel: +32 (0)2 229 35 70 – Mobile: +32 (0)473 490 531 – Email: email@example.com – Web: www.enar-eu.org

 1. ENAR and other civil society organisations have repeatedly expressed concerns about the Directive’s flaws.
 See: http://www.enar-eu.org/European-Union-Directive-on-Counterterrorism-is-Seriously-Flawed